 A rear-facing car seat must not be installed in a front seating position that has an active air bag.
 For side-impact air bags, follow your vehicle manufacturer’s instructions.
 Clear the area between the child seat and the door of all objects.
 Toys, blankets, and even pillows could harm a child, if the side air bag inflates.

-When installing the car seat, use either the seat belt or the Universal Anchorage System (UAS), not both.
-Most car seats have not been tested using both systems together.
-Check your seat’s instructions.
+Use only one method to install the car seat, either the seat belt or the Universal Anchorage System (UAS).
 When tightening the seat belt or UAS, push the base or car seat down and into the vehicle upholstery.
 The seat should not move more than 2.5 cm (1 in.) toward the front of the vehicle, or directly side-to-side, where the belt is attached.
 It is acceptable (and normal) to be able to lift the top of the seat toward the rear of the vehicle or pivot it side-to-side.

 Check your car seat’s instructions to be sure that you have it reclined properly, about halfway back.
 Some vehicle seat cushions slope down toward the rear, causing the car seat to sit too upright for a newborn or young baby.
 Most child seats have built-in recline indicators to help you get the correct angle.